kjosib/kjosib.github.io/instrumentation.md

 [this article](https://martinfowler.com/articles/domain-oriented-observability.html)
 by Pete Hodgson on Martin Fowler's excellent web site.

+## Abstract

+There's no question that instrumentation adds code.
+Neither is there any controversy around its being the quintessential exemplar of a *cross-cutting concern*.
+Ordinary dependency-injection is a common and well-understood solution for separating mechanism from policy, but the challenge with instrumentation is that the policy alone is an irrelevant mess from a business-logic perspective.
+We should like it *gone,* but would settle for *well-organized and out of the way.*

+There are features enough in Python to push instrumentation almost completely to the periphery: out of the way of business-logic for sure, but not *so* far as to be mysterious.
+I sketch out a decorator-based design, highlight many advantages, and note possible future work to address weaknesses.

 ## Point (Summary of Background Article)

 The article begins with a widely-understandable shopping-cart example.